SMAPPNYU/pysmap/README.md

 `collection_regex` - this is required, to grab all collections named tweets_X (backwards compatiblilty) use `(^tweets$|^tweets_\d+$)` for new/regular collections use `(^data$)` or `(^data$|^tweets$|^tweets_\d+$)` for compatilibly backwards and forwards, if you have a different naming convention you can use a regex to match for that.

 `database_regex` - only required for mongo datasets, you can omit this variable if you are not using regex to try to match databases

+`file_pattern` - use to select multiple file paths based off a unix style pattern. pysmap smapp_dataset uses  [glob](https://docs.python.org/2/library/glob.html#module-glob) under the hood to match the filepaths. pysmap also includes tilde `~` expansion which is not included by glob.

 regex explanation example in the statement: